 Internship and Research Opportunities

-The Center for Clinical Outcomes Research and Education (CCORE) offers the following summer research and internship opportunities exclusive to Mercer University College of Pharmacy for student pharmacists at Mercer University who have a specific interest in pursuing careers in the pharmaceutical industry, managed care, health outcomes research or health policy.
+The Center for Clinical Outcomes Research and Education (CCORE) offers the following summer research and internship opportunities exclusive to Mercer student pharmacists who have a specific interest in pursuing careers in the pharmaceutical industry, managed care, health outcomes research or health policy.
 A competitive stipend is offered for all experiences.

-- All 1st and 2nd year Doctor of Pharmacy students.
+- All first- and second-year Doctor of Pharmacy students.

 - Students must remain in good academic standing throughout the entire academic year to be eligible to participate in these summer programs.
 Students needing to remediate any classes will not be eligible.